ericzji/f5-agility-lab-puppet/docs/intro.rst

 Getting Started
 ---------------

 ..
-TODO:: Complete getting started instructions

-Please follow the instructions provided by the instructor to start your lab and access your jump host.

-..
 NOTE::
 	 All work for this lab will be performed exclusively from the Windows jumphost.
 No installation or interaction with your local system is